DenisaMaris10/Library/README.md

 # Library
 ## Description
 This project represents a desktop application which simulates the activity of a library (bookstore).
-It
+It must keep an updated inventory, order new books and withdrawal of certain products from the market.
 ## Features
 - **User Authentication**
   - Only authorized users can access specific functionalities based on their roles